Steuben County Jail

-Steuben County Jail is a historic jail located at Angola, Steuben County, Indiana.
+Steuben County Jail is a historic jail located at Angola, Indiana.
 It was built in 1877, and is a 2 1/2-story, brick and concrete building with Second Empire style design elements.
 It consists of an irregular main section with a rectangular prison wing at the rear.
 A porch was enclosed in 1961 and wing added in 1971.
 The main section is topped by a slate mansard roof and has an elaborate tower with a pyramidal roof and elaborate cupola.

 It was listed on the National Register of Historic Places in 1976.